tobealive/pomodro-timer/Readme.md

 _Customization as a part of a learning project._

-_The timer function itself was and currently is not as flawless as it could be._
+_Even though the functionality itself was and currently is not as flawless as it could be.
+The timer does its job. 😊_

 _I can recommend Abhiks channel as a learning resource anyway 100%._